A. Naboth is murdered for his vineyard.

 ii.
 “And see how literally the prediction concerning his son was fulfilled, see 2 Kings 9:25, where we find that the body of Jehoram his son, just then slain by an arrow that had passed through his heart, was thrown into the portion of the field of Naboth the Jezreelite; and there, doubtless, the dogs licked his blood, if they did not even devour his body.”
 (Clarke)

 g.
 The dogs shall eat Jezebel by the wall of Jezreel: Though the prophecy of judgment was focused against Ahab, it did not forget Jezebel.
-His end would be both horrible and disgraceful.
+Her end would be both horrible and disgraceful.

 2. (25-26) Ahab’s great wickedness.

 b.
-According to all that the Amorites had done, whom the Lord had cast out: In likening the sin of Ahab to the sin of the Amorites, God prepared the ground for the future eviction of Israel from the Promised Land.
-As the Amorites were cast out of Canaan for their continued idolatry and rejection of God, so would the northern kingdom of Israel.
+According to all that the Amorites had done, whom the LORD had cast out: In likening the sin of Ahab to the sin of the Amorites, God prepared the ground for the future eviction of Israel from the Promised Land.
+As the Amorites were cast out of Canaan for their continued idolatry and rejection of God, so would the northern kingdom of Israel be cast out.